 David Cordero-Heredia

-David Cordero-Heredia is a Visiting Fellow at the Yale School of the Environment and a Professor of Law at Pontificia Universidad Católica del Ecuador.
-From 2018 to 2019, he served as a Senior Teaching Postdoctoral Fellow at Cornell Law School, where he co-taught the International Human Rights Clinic: Policy Advocacy.
+David Cordero-Heredia is a Visiting Professor at the Yale School of the Environment.
+At Pontificia Universidad Católica del Ecuador, he served as a Professor of Law, Director of the Human Rights Clinic, Director of the Clinical Program, and Director of the Law Journal (RFJ).
+From 2018 to 2019, he was a Senior Teaching Postdoctoral Fellow at Cornell Law School, where he co-taught the International Human Rights Clinic: Policy Advocacy.
 His research examines the interaction between social movements and the law, with a particular focus on the implementation of the rights of nature and the participation of Indigenous peoples.

 LL.B., Pontificia Universidad Católica del Ecuador (Ecuador)